 Do you ever feel like your images just disappear into your WordPress site background?
 You pick great visuals, but once they’re on the page, they look flat, like they’re barely even there.
 This happens a lot, especially on clean, white layouts.
 And it can make… Read More »

-Changing the publication date on your WordPress posts is more common than you might think.
+You may need to change the publication date on your WordPress posts more often than you think.
 Maybe you’re moving articles over from another site, fixing a simple scheduling mistake, or just want your posts to appear in a certain order.
-WordPress makes that part easy.
-What’s… Read More »
+WordPress makes that part… Read More »

 Do you want to delete your WordPress blog?
 While blogging is fun, sometimes you may just want to get rid of it all.
 Recently one of our users asked us if it was possible to delete their WordPress blog.
 In this article, we will walk… Read More »